Chloe represents international and domestic, corporate and individual clients in a variety of complex commercial disputes.

 Representation of a substantial client in relation to a multi-million dollar arbitration before the LCIA in respect of a claim under the tax indemnities in a sale and purchase agreement concerning a Russian natural resources business.

-Junior Member, Financial Services Lawyers Association
+Member, Financial Services Lawyers Association